nono/guide-em-up/README.md

 3. Launch `guide-em-up` and open http://localhost:9000 in your browser
 4. Select your guide and enjoy :-)

+You must also install [pygments](http://pygments.org/) if you want syntax highlighting.

 Issues or Suggestions
 ---------------------